About the Facilitators

 Diane Poplawski, OP

 Diane Poplawski, OP, a Racine Dominican, has been active in vocation ministry at national and community levels and has ministered with Native Americans.
 She has a master’s degree in Pastoral Studies and is a graduate of Siena Retreat Center’s Spiritual Guidance Training Program.
 Diane resonates with Native American teachings and the prophet Micah’s invitation to “act justly, love tenderly, and walk humbly....”
-There is currently a waiting list for Diane Poplawski.
+Diane currently has a waiting list for this retreat.

 Linda Wieser, OSF

 Linda Wieser, OSF, is a holistic body therapist, spiritual guide, and Certified Personal Life Coach who focuses on the whole person, integrating the healing of body, mind, spirit, and emotions.
 She holds a master’s degree from Creighton University.
-Linda has a waiting list.
+Linda currently has a waiting list for this retreat.

 Marianne Kempa, SSND